 2nd PreMoot Conference - "Autonomy vs. Policy"

-The 2nd Hanover PreMoot Conference was a great success!
+The 2nd Hannover PreMoot Conference was a great success!
 We want to thank again all the distinguished speakers: Professor Dr. Eckart Brödermann, LL.M.
 (CEAC Hamburg), Amy Cohen Kläsener (Shearman Sterling Frankfurt), Professor Dr. Hartmut Hamann (Hamann Rechtsanwälte Stuttgart), Wang Yuan, LL.M.
 (Halle), Professor Burt Newborn, LL.B.
 (NYU).

 1st PreMoot Conference - "Arbitrators Power to sanction unethical and illegal behavior"

-For the first time we organised an international conference right before the Hanover PreMoot.
+For the first time we organised an international conference right before the Hannover PreMoot.
 The Institute for Procedural Law and Attorney Regulations (IPA) and the Hanover Vis Alumni Association once again would like to thank Dr. Lutz Kniprath (Herfurth und Partner Hannover), Dr. Alexandra Diehl (Clifford Chance Düsseldorf), Dr. Thorsten Lörcher (CMS Hasche Sigle Cologne), Anthony E. Davis (Hinshaw & Culbertson New York), Dr. Stephan Wilske (Gleiss Lutz Stuttgart), Dr. Markus S. Rieder (Shearman Sterlin Munich).